-When you start Cloud Shell, it provisions a g1-small Google Compute Engine virtual machine running a Debian-based Linux operating system.
+When you start Cloud Shell, it provisions a Compute Engine virtual machine running a Debian-based Linux operating system.
 Cloud Shell instances are provisioned on a per-user, per-session basis.
-The instance persists while your Cloud Shell session is active; after an hour of inactivity, your session terminates and its VM, discarded.
+The instance persists while your Cloud Shell session is active; after an hour of inactivity, your session terminates and its VM is discarded.
 For more on usage quotas, refer to the limitations guide.

 With the default Cloud Shell experience, you are allocated with an ephemeral, pre-configured VM and the environment you work with is a Docker container running on that VM.
 You can also customize your environment automatically on VM boot to ensure that your Cloud Shell instance includes your preferred tools.

 Persistent disk storage

 Cloud Shell provisions 5 GB of free

 persistent disk storage mounted as

 $HOME directory on the virtual machine instance.
 This storage is on

 a per-user basis and is available across projects.
 Unlike the instance itself,

 this storage does not time out on inactivity.
 All files you store in your